-Mac OS 10.8 Mountain Lion only allows apps that are downloaded directly from the Apple app store to launch.
+Mac OS 10.8, 10.9 and up only allows apps that are downloaded directly from the Apple app store to launch.
 Apple calls this new security feature Gatekeeper.
 In this article we'll provide an overview of Gatekeeper, including a walkthrough on how to bypass it to install software or drivers you've downloaded outside the Apple App Store.

 - Overriding Gatekeeper for an individual app or installer

 - Overriding Gatekeeper for an all apps on your computer

 - Other Resources

 When you attempt to open an app or installer from an unidentified developer, Gatekeeper will block the app from launching, and you'll be presented with the following warning:

 Apple's Gatekeeper is designed "make it safer to download apps by protecting you from inadvertently installing malicious software on your Mac."
 With the advent of the new Apple App store, most Mac owners will be installing most or all of their software directly from this store.
 However, there are situations in which you may want to install software or drivers which do downloaded from some other source.
 For example:

 - Many software developers offer downloads on thier own web stores.
 If you download software directly from the developer, not from the Apple App store, Mountian Lion's Gatekeeper will not allow it to launch.